Shaolin Cowboy

 Shaolin Cowboy is an American comic book series created, written and drawn by artist Geof Darrow (with the exception of the opening dialog in the issues of the original 2004–2007 run, written by The Wachowskis).
 The book was published irregularly by Burlyman Entertainment.

-The last issue Shaolin Cowboy #7 hit the stands in May 2007, a year after #6 went on sale.

 At the 2011 Toronto, San Diego and New York Comic Cons, Dark Horse Comics announced that they would be publishing three new Shaolin Cowboy comics, starting with a new Number One.
 The first issue of the new Dark Horse series has been solicited for release on October 9, 2013 as an ongoing series.